 Embryo freezing, egg freezing and ovarian tissue freezing are fertility options being offered the patients undergoing cancer therapy.
 In the face of a disease like cancer, it is easy to lose the will to fight, especially when realizing that the hope of having children might not be possible.
-Dr. Lynn Westphal has been a pioneer in fertility preservation for these patients.
+Stanford University has been a pioneer in fertility preservation for these patients.

 Genetic Evaluation and Counseling

 As one of the country’s leading teaching and research institutions, we are working toward new discoveries in all areas of women’s health.
 Stanford University Medical Center remains at the forefront of medical and technological innovation in infertility treatment.
 The Stanford REI Center addresses all aspects of your care—including emotional support and genetic counseling.